sybila/biodivine-sketchbook/README.md

 For a summary of all technologies and detailed project structure, see `project-docs/ARCHITECTURE.md`.
 The directory `project-docs` also contains other documents relevant to the design/development.

+We also provide web-based Rust documentation (including internal modules), currently hosted on [these GitHub pages](https://ondrej33.github.io/biodivine_sketchbook/).
+Instructions to generate Rust documentation locally are given below.

 ### Installation of dependencies

 First, make sure you have Rust and NPM installed.
 For Rust, we recommend following the instructions on [rustlang.org](https://www.rust-lang.org/learn/get-started).
 For instructions on NPM and Node installation, feel free to check [their website](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).